Turmeric is an essential spice in many cuisines. It comes in different forms and it well worth learning how to use this versatile ingredient.

 In addition to cooked preparations, Turmeric is often used in pickles (in both raw and dried forms) and the sliced or chopped fresh rhizome is sometimes added to salads or rice.
 The dried rhizome can be ground (with some difficulty) and used like commercial powders, but it can also be lightly crushed to expose the interior and then added to pickles or to the boiling liquid for rice.

-Finally, the fresh Rhizome can be processed to make a paste for use in other recipes.
+Finally, the fresh Rhizome can be processed to make a Turmeric Paste for use in other recipes.
 This may include nothing other than a little salt for preservation, as in the example shown above, or you can also add more aromatics for a more complex spice blend.
-Brae in mind, though, that the paste does tend to darken as it ages, so you will get different appearance in dishes depending on how recently it was made.
+Bear in mind, though, that the paste does tend to darken as it ages, so you will get different appearance in dishes depending on how recently it was made.

 Using Turmeric in Recipes